daotq2000/aws-stutdy-group-workshop/content/2-hands-on/2.1-build-serverless-application/2.1.1.-create-vpc-subnet-route-table/_index.md

 ![CreateVPC3](/images/2/CreateVPC3.jpeg?featherlight=false&width=100pc)
 After fulfilling these options click to **Create VPC**.
 Waiting a minute to resources provisioning, After done, we have a vpc like this picture above.

+**Conclusion:In this guide, we will walk you through the process of creating a Virtual Private Cloud (VPC), subnets, and route tables in AWS.
+A VPC allows you to define a virtual network in your AWS environment, while subnets help segment your network and route tables manage traffic between them.
+Follow these steps to set up your AWS network infrastructure effectively and ensure your application runs smoothly.**